Septic Tank Pumping 101

 - Septic sludge is the build-up of solids that sink to the bottom of the tank.

-- Wastewater is mostly liquid, that comprises the majority of a tank’s contents when working properly and not in need of pumping, and will filter out slowly into the field lines in order to be redistributed into the soil.
+- Wastewater is mostly liquid, that comprises the majority of a tank’s contents when working properly.
+It is not in need of pumping, and will filter out slowly into the field lines and redistributed into the soil.

 - Finally, septic scum is all of the waste that floats to the top of the wastewater.